Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 I would scream and I would scream in their face and stuff.

-Like what do you remember one in particular?
+Like, well, do you remember one in particular?

-Like did they just cry or what?
+Like, did they just cry or what?

-And dude, they yeah, I mean they were scared, dude.
+And, dude, they, yeah, I mean, they were scared, dude.

-And it was like it was good content, it was like doing it a good cause, good cause, you know.
+It was like doing a good cause, a good cause, you know?

-And yeah, yeah, it's great to win win.
+And yeah, it's great to win.

 It's a win-win.